Bizzariya

 Bizzariya (بزاريا; also spelled Bazzariya, Bazariyeh or Bizariah) is a Palestinian village in the northern West Bank, located 13.3 kilometers northwest of Nablus at the northernmost point of the Nablus Governorate.
 It is situated in a valley, having an altitude of 460 meters above sea level.
-According to the Palestinian Central Bureau of Statistics, Bizzariya had a population of over 2,252 inhabitants in 2007.
+According to the Palestinian Central Bureau of Statistics, Bizzariya had a population of over 2,252 inhabitants in 2007 and 2,794 by 2017.

 Geography

 Bizzariya is situated on Mount 'Ilan, which has a summit of 588 meters above sea level.
 The village's average elevation is 450 meters above sea level.
 The old core of the village consists of two dunams and mostly contains half-ruined houses, with some more modern homes.
 The nearest localities are Ramin to the south, Burqa to the southeast, Silat ad-Dhahr to the northeast, al-Attara to the north, Kafr Rumman to the northwest and Anabta to the west.

 History

 Pottery sherds found in Bizzariya indicate that the village was likely established during the Byzantine era in Palestine (mid-3rd to early 7th century).
 It was a smaller settlement than a nearby site in Bizzariya's jurisdiction called Khirbet Rujman.
 Most pottery sherds found Bizzariya date back to the medieval period and the village was a casale (estate) during Crusader rule in the 12th century.